constellation-app/constellation/CoreAlgorithmPlugins/release/modules/ext/docs/CoreAlgorithmPlugins/src/au/gov/asd/tac/constellation/plugins/algorithms/hierarchical-clustering.md

 </tbody>
 </table>

-Hierarchical clustering, also known as hierarchical cluster analysis, is an algorithm that groups similar objects into groups called clusters.
-The endpoint is a set of clusters, where each cluster is distinct from each other cluster, and the objects within each cluster are broadly similar to each other.
+Hierarchical clustering, as the name suggests, forms clusters on the graph in a hierarchical manner.
 When the Hierarchical Clustering plugin is executed, a Fast Newman algorithm is run which clusters the graph hierarchically by initially placing all nodes in their own cluster and then iteratively merging clusters according to a weight function until the optimal state is reached.

 To run the Hierarchical Clusters algorithnm, open the Hierarchical Clusters panel from Tools -> Cluster -> Hierarchical.
 To apply the changes from the clustering